MY SCIENTIFIC INVESTIGATION REACHES ITS END IN THE MINES OF MILOS ISLAND

 But no one has put them together into one frame.
 That is the contribution of this work: to show that the same molecular driver that encodes memory in DNA also encodes addiction in civilization.

-To recognize this loop is not to despair.
-It is to see clearly.
-The same way that biology uses methylation to regulate memory, humans can learn to regulate civilization’s memory — and find coherence instead of withdrawal.
+The same way that biology uses methylation to regulate memory, humans can learn to regulate civilization’s memory through addictive behaviour.

 Nicotine (C₁₀H₁₄N₂) • Carbon • Hydrogen • Nitrogen + Methyl group